-The Health Sciences Building is a designated smoke-free building, as well as all clinical practice sites or practice partners.
-Therefore, students who smoke are to use the designated areas and ensure that cigarettes remnants are placed in designated receptacles.
+Robeson Community College is a smoke-free campus, as well as all clinical practice sites or practice partners.
+Therefore:

 - Students are NOT to smoke while on the premises of any clinical practice site. - Students are not permitted to smoke in their lab uniform, clinical uniform and/or on the way to a clinical experience. - The student's clinical practice items, bag and/or paperwork is not to smell of smoke.